-A destination in their own right, or a diversion between Muscat and Sur, these beautiful dunes, formerly known as Wahiba Sands, could keep the visitor occupied for days.
-Home to the Bedu (Bedouin), the sands offer the visitor a glimpse of a traditional way of life that is fast disappearing as modern conveniences limit the need for a nomadic existence.
-The Bedu specialise in raising camels for racing and regular camel races take place throughout the region from mid-October to mid-April.
-Contact the Ministry for Camel Affairs (26 893804) for details.
+A destination in their own right, or a diversion between Muscat and Sur, these beautiful dunes, still referred to locally as Wahiba Sands, could keep visitors occupied for days.
+Home to the Bedouin, the sands offer visitors a glimpse of a traditional way of life that is fast disappearing as modern conveniences limit the need for a nomadic existence.

 The sands are a good place to interact with Omani women whose Bedouin lifestyle affords them a more visible social role.
-They wear distinctive, brightly coloured costume with peaked masks and an abeyya (outer garment) of gauze and are accomplished drivers, often coming to the rescue of tourists stuck in the sand.
-They are also skilful craft-makers and may well approach you with colourful woollen key rings and camel bags for sale.
+Despite their elaborate costumes, with peaked masks and an abaya (full-length robe) of gauze, they are accomplished drivers, often coming to the rescue of tourists stuck in remote sands.